Hungarian Cooking Class – Menu A

 This dessert is named after Karoly Gundel who was a very famous restaurant owner in 20th century in Budapest.
 You would think that it is the Gundel family’s specialty, but is was actually created by the wife of a famous Hungarian writer, Sándor Márai.
 She made this dessert for a special banquet in 1940 which was organised in the Gundel Restaurant.
 Ilona Matzner (Lola) made one of her family’s specialties, pancakes filled with walnut, raisin and orange zest for the occasion.
 Károly Gundel loved it so much that he put it on the menu under the name of Márai pancake.
 But when the couple was emigrated, the pancake was renamed to Gundel pancake.

-- If you want to cook this menu with me, please choose a day from the calendar and click on the name of the program from the list.
+- If you want to cook with me, please click on the “Book now” button and choose a day from the calendar or choose to book based on the “type of cooking class” and click on the “Hungarian Cooking Class” picture.

-- Fill in the registration form and send me.
+- Fill in the registration form and book

-- We will confirm your reservation within 36 hours.
-If you do not get a confirmation letter with the details, please contact me in email (email@example.com).
+- We will confirm your reservation within 24 hours.
+If you do not get a confirmation letter with the details (after checking the spam box as well), please contact me in email (firstname.lastname@example.org).
 Thanks.